eswan18/ethanswan.com/content/posts/2025/2025-04-23-tool-lifecycle-trap/index.md

 Across all my jobs, internal tooling has always fascinated me.

+Tools make life easier for their users -- at least in theory -- by abstracting tasks behind simpler interfaces.
+They can be web applications, programming libraries, and sometimes just Excel spreadsheets you threw together in 30 spare minutes.

 In my first job, at 84.51˚, I saw some low-hanging fruit for automation and started developing an internal Python library side-of-desk.
 Over the years, that one Python package turned into several.
 By the time I left, toolbuilding had become my primary role.